-PROPOSAL:
+PROPOSAL

-The applicant proposes to construct four (4) new single-family houses on the undeveloped 4.29-acre parcel.
+The applicant proposes to resurface four (4) side streets within the historic district.

 APPLICABLE GUIDELINES

 When reviewing alterations and new construction within the Brookeville Historic District several documents are to be utilized as guidelines to assist the Commission in developing their decision.
 These documents include the Brookeville Historic District Master Plan Amendment, the Town of Brookeville Updated Comprehensive Plan, the Montgomery County Code Chapter 24A (Chapter 24A), and the Secretary of the Interior's Standards for Rehabilitation (Standards).
 The pertinent information in these documents is outlined below.